Git Repositories

 CodeCanvas doesn't host repositories itself.
 Instead, it directly interacts with your Git hosting service to clone the repository to user dev environments.

 To make a repository available in dev environments, a namespace administrator must configure the repository connection in CodeCanvas.
 This includes providing authentication settings, for example, providing an SSH key.
-When providing the key, the namespace administrator must use a secure mechanism like deploy keys in GitHub (or similar mechanisms in other Git hosting services, e.g., Gitlab deploy keys, Bitbucket access keys).
+When providing the key, the namespace administrator must use a secure mechanism like deploy keys in GitHub (or similar mechanisms in other Git hosting services, e.g., Gitlab deploy keys or Bitbucket access keys).
 Using personal SSH keys for this purpose is not secure and is not recommended.

-CodeCanvas uses these authentication settings (e.g., a public deploy key) only to clone the Git repository to warm-up dev environments and user dev environments.
+CodeCanvas uses these authentication settings (e.g., a public deploy key) only to clone the Git repository to warm-up and user dev environments.
 Users don't have access to these settings in their dev environments.

 When a user tries to pull from or push to the repository for the first time, they will be asked to authenticate in the repository.
 This means that the users must have access to the repository on the Git server.
 Learn more